A Self-Invested Personal Pension (known as a SIPP) is a type of pension scheme which allows you to make your own investment decisions.

 *For a better understand of the risks involved with SIPPs, please see our Self Directed Service Key Features and Charges document.

 Although there is no limit on the level of contributions that you or your employer can make to your Close SIPP, consideration needs to be taken as to whether the contribution will qualify for tax relief purposes.
 Under current legislation if you are a UK resident and have UK relevant earnings, your contributions qualify for tax relief at the highest rate you pay.
 The maximum amount of contributions on which you can obtain tax relief in any given tax year is the greater of £3,600 and 100% of your relevant UK earnings.
 Total contributions for tax relief purposes are also restricted to the Annual Allowance.
 The Annual Allowance is an annual limit set by HMRC.
-The current Annual Allowance is £40,000.
-Where total pension contributions exceed the annual allowance for a tax year, an annual allowance charge will be charged at your marginal rate of income tax on the excess above the annual allowance.
-If you exceed the annual allowance, you may be able to carry forward any unused allowance from up to three previous tax years.
+The current Annual Allowance is £60,000.
+Where total pension contributions exceed the Annual Allowance for a tax year, an Annual Allowance charge will be charged at your marginal rate of income tax on the excess above the Annual Allowance.
+If you exceed the Annual Allowance, you may be able to carry forward any unused allowance from up to three previous tax years.

 Contributions to the Close SIPP can be made in the form of a single one-off payment or by way of regular contributions via Direct Debit.
 Regular contributions can be made on any date between the 1st and 28th of the month.
 Member contributions should be made net of basic rate tax.
 Employer contributions should be paid gross.
 The payment must be accompanied by a Close SIPP Employer Contribution Form.
 No contributions are accepted after age 75.

 You will normally be entitled to a tax free lump sum known as a Pension Commencement Lump Sum (PCLS) from the SIPP.
-This will usually be 25% of the fund.
+The maximum amount that can be taken as a PCLS is 25% of the current lifetime allowance of £1,073,100 unless you hold valid LTA or PCLS protection.

 The remainder of your fund after the PCLS has been paid will be used to provide you with an income either by way of Capped Drawdown or Flexi-Access Drawdown.
 Please note that Capped Drawdown is only available if you have accessed Capped Drawdown before 6 April 2015.
 Income payments from your Close SIPP will be subject to PAYE income tax.
 When you first start drawing an income from your Close SIPP, HMRC rules state that we must use an emergency tax code until formal notification is received from them.
 We will notify HMRC when you receive your first income payment from your Close SIPP and they will then advise us of the correct tax code to use for future payments.